Dee-Lap/robotics-llm-support-assistant/README.md

 # robotics-llm-support-assistant
-Public reconstruction of an LLM-powered robotics support chatbot developed during my AI research work.
-Demonstrates context-augmented prompting, Hugging Face LLM integration, Flask deployment, and conversational AI evaluation.
+This project is a public reconstruction of an LLM-powered robotics support assistant originally developed during my research assistantship at Penn State.
+The original system supported 29 students during a robotics competition.
+This reconstruction demonstrates the same core concepts: context-augmented prompting, LLM integration, conversational interfaces, and interaction evaluation.